Currie32/tech-with-dave/docs/articles/deploy-a-dash-app-on-google-cloud-run.md

 It might take 1-2 minutes to build your Docker image, depending on its size.

-You can check that your image has built properly by:
+You can check that your image has been built properly by:
 ```
 docker run -i --rm name-of-image:1.0.0
 ```